 - Right-click on this PC and Select Properties.

-2. Inside ‘Property’ window click on ‘Advanced system settings’
+2. Inside ‘Property’ window select ‘Advanced system settings’

-3. Now click Environment Variables button at the bottom (here we will add the full path of python distribution).
+3. Now go to Environment Variables button at the bottom (here we will add the full path of python distribution).

 That will take you to the Environment Variables screen, where you can add new paths.

-4. In the System variable window, find the Path variable and click Edit:
+4. In the System variable window, find the Path variable and press Edit:

-5. Click the New button and add Python’s path at the end of the list.
+5. Select the New button and add Python’s path at the end of the list.
 Keep in mind that you can separate multiple paths by semicolons.

 This is how my Variable value would look like: